 There is a common look among newly diagnosed patients, the wide-eyed stare of information overload.
-Like deer in headlights, it’s all too often associated with a paralyzing freeze, resulting in a missed opportunity to engage and inform patients.
-This is the first in a series of articles exploring ways to connect patients to personally relevant information.
-This article targets the first step, the efforts of healthcare providers to organize patient-related information and educational materials.
+Like deer in headlights, it is all too often associated with a paralyzing freeze, resulting in a missed opportunity to engage and inform patients.
+This is the first in a series of articles exploring ways to connect patients to personally relevant disease information and educational materials.
+This article targets the efforts of healthcare providers to categorize these materials.
 A practical guide is presented along with examples using an epilepsy population.

 The Great Flood

 An internet search on the major diseases returns tens of thousands of hits.
 Although the content within this flood of information is often in-depth and extensive, patients encounter numerous challenges navigating these waters.
 Some of the main factors include:

 Considerable knowledge is often required to appropriately vet and cull available information.